bsmith89/longev-mgen/doc/submission.md

 # Abstract

-The drug acarbose (ACA) is used to treat diabetes, and by inhibiting &alpha;-amylase in the small intestine increases the amount of starch entering the lower digestive tract.
+The drug acarbose (ACA) is used to treat diabetes, and, by inhibiting &alpha;-amylase in the small intestine, increases the amount of starch entering the lower digestive tract.
 <!--
 'alpha' to greek alpha symbol everywhere?
 -->
 This results in
-changes to the composition of the microbiota and its fermentation products.
+changes to the composition of the microbiota and their fermentation products.
-Acarbose also increases longevity in mice, an effect that could be related to increased production of the short-chain fatty acids propionate and butyrate.
+Acarbose also increases longevity in mice, an effect that has been correlated with increased production of the short-chain fatty acids propionate and butyrate.
-In experiments replicated across three study sites, two distantly related species in the bacterial family _Muribaculaceae_ were dramatically more abundant in ACA treated mice, distinguishing these responders from other members of the family.
+In experiments replicated across three study sites, two distantly related species in the bacterial family _Muribaculaceae_ were dramatically more abundant in ACA-treated mice, distinguishing these responders from other members of the family.
-Members of the _Muribaculaceae_ likely produce propionate and are abundant and diverse in the guts of mice, although few isolates are available.
+Bacteria in the family _Muribaculaceae_ are predicted to produce propionate as a fermentation end product and are abundant and diverse in the guts of mice, although few isolates are available.
-We reconstructed genomes from metagenomes (MAGs) for nine populations of _Muribaculaceae_ to examine what distinguishes species that respond positively to acarbose.
+We reconstructed genomes from metagenomes (MAGs) for nine populations of _Muribaculaceae_ to examine factors that distinguish species that respond positively to acarbose.
 We found two closely related MAGs (B1A and B1B) from one responsive species that both contain a polysaccharide utilization locus with a predicted